krujo42/mech_owl/README.md

-# Code for owl. simple moves and a sound file
+# Code for mech owl.
+simple moves and plays a sound file

+## OS settings
+script will be executed over a cronjob